 We all know that our planet is going through some drastic changes that need to be acted upon now.
 But do we understand the reasons behind these issues?
 The science behind them?
 The humanitarian implications of them?
 Well, we should.
 This compilation of must-watch environmental documentaries and films can help break down the issues for you:

 “Everyone, everywhere, was sold a dishonest marketing concept: that we could use plastic, throw it away and it would be gone forever,” Leeson, the director of the Netflix documentary, said in an interview.
 In reality, however, those plastic items we throw away are still around and doing a lot of damage.

 The documentary focuses on the depth of our growing ocean plastics problem.
 They breakdown the impact of these plastics on marine life – the plastics are stored in the animals’ tissues and those toxins are eventually consumed by humans, potentially leading to cancer and other health problems.
 This movie helps us understand the impact of our actions and that’s why it’s the first must-watch environmental documentary we recommend

 An Inconvenient Truth was a defining moment in the journey of climate change awareness.
-Among it’s long list of credentials, the documentary won academy awards.
-The visuals helped emphasise the ground reality of climate change to their audience.
+Among its long list of credentials, the documentary won academy awards.
+The visuals helped emphasize the ground reality of climate change to their audience.
 Since its release in 2006, a sequel has also followed.
-In An Inconvenient Sequel, vice president Al Gore addresses the problem and its solutions – they delve into political implications, our global economy and discoveries like clean energy.
+In An Inconvenient Sequel, vice president Al Gore addresses the problem and its solutions – they delve into political implications, our global economy, and discoveries like clean energy.